pkardas/notes/books/build.md

 Don't think doing the work just means locking yourself in a room - a huge part of it is walking with your team.
 The work is reaching your destination together.
 Or finding a new destination and bringing your team with you.

+## 2.1 Just managing

+6 things you should know before becoming a manager:

+- You don't have to be a manager to be successful - many people wrongly assume that the only path to more money and stature is managing a team.
+There are alternatives that will enable you to get a similar paycheck.
+- Remember that once you become a manager, you will stop doing the thing that made you successful in the first place - your job will be communication, communication, communication, recruiting, hiring, firing, setting budgets, reviews, one-to-one meetings, setting goals, keeping people on track, resolving conflicts, mentoring, ...
+- Becoming a manager is a discipline - management is a learned skill, not a talent.
+- Being exacting and expecting great work is not micromanagement - your job is to make sure the team produces high-quality work, it only turns into micromanagement when you dictate the step-by-step process.
+- Honesty is more important than style - you can be successful with any style as long as you never shy away from respectfully telling people the uncomfortable, hard truth needs to be said.
+- Don't worry that your team will outshine you - in fact, it's your goal, you should always be training someone on your team to do your job, the better they are, the easier it is for you to move up and even start managing managers

+When you are a manager, you are no longer just responsible for the work.
+You are responsible for human beings.

+A star individual contributor is incredibly valuable.
+Valuable enough that many companies will pay them just as much as they'd pay a manager.
+A truly great IC will be a leader in their chosen function and also become an informal cultural leader, someone who people across the company will seek out for advice and mentorship.

+Examining the product in detail and caring deeply about the quality of what your team is producing is not micromanagement.
+That's exactly what you should be doing.
+Steve Jobs was bringing out a jeweler's loupe and looking at individual pixels on a screen to make sure the user interface graphics were properly drawn.

+As a manager, you should be focused on making sure the team is producing the best possible product.

+It is very easy to turn 1:1s into a friendly chats that go nowhere, so clear meeting agenda can be beneficial.

+If you are a manager - congrats, you're now a parent.
+Not because you should treat your employees like children, but because it's now your responsibility to help them work through failure and find success.